 Developer: Game Freak Publisher: Nintendo Platform(s): Switch

 The full-fat RPG that may satisfy those left disappointed by Let’s GO!, Pokémon Sword and Shield is to due to launch as a Switch exclusive sometime later this year.
-We know that Galar is heavily inspired by Britain (have seen zero fish and chips so far, mind) and the three starter Pokémon are all worth throwing yourself in front of a bullet for, but that’s about it for now.
-Expect more from Pokémon Sword and Shield within the coming months.
+We know that Galar is heavily inspired by Britain (have seen zero fish and chips so far, mind) and the three starter Pokémon are all worth throwing yourself in front of a bullet for, along with a tonne of other wild new changes to the regular experience.
+It’s definitely going to be a ride.

 Developer: id Software Publisher: Bethesda Platform(s): PC, PS4, XB1